rwaldron/tc39-notes/es7/2016-05/may-24.md

 #### Conclusion/Resolution

 - No consensus on removing PTC
-- No consensus and no rejection to advace STC to stage 1
+- No consensus and no rejection to advance STC to stage 1

 Meeting ended 17:30.